 As global leaders convene in New York, UN Women will ensure that gender perspectives are reflected and that gender equality issues receive strong visibility and commitment.
 Learn more

-As part of the Secretary-General’s Climate Summit, on 23 September, UN Women, UNICEF and UNFPA will co-host a thematic dialogue which will focus on the experiences of children, youth, women, indigenous peoples and other groups whose voices are too-often ignored in climate solutions.
+As part of the Secretary-General’s Climate Summit, on 23 September, UN Women, UNICEF and UNFPA co-hosted a thematic dialogue which focused on the experiences of children, youth, women, indigenous peoples and other groups whose voices are too-often ignored in climate solutions.
 More

 In the words of ...